Anxiety, Panic & Stress

 How can I recover from anxiety?

 The first step is to understand the nature, structure and cause of anxiety, and then we can begin to address the cause of the symptoms.
 Within our culture we use the words ‘anxious’ and ‘anxiety’ to mean both the emotion of fear and a varied and debilitating set of symptoms.
-This can be extremely confusing since fear, in the form of worry, nervous, scared, or dread, is often very different from symptoms of anxiety.
+This can be extremely confusing since fear, in the form of worry, nervous, scared, or dread, is often very different from the symptoms of anxiety or a panic disorder.
 I would argue that even though many anxiety symptoms can feel like fear, it’s also the case that many anxiety and panic symptoms do not feel like fear (see Anxiety Symptoms Checklist below).
 This means that is possible to experience anxiety symptoms without being afraid of anything.

 So what causes anxiety symptoms?
 The first step is to embrace the notion that symptoms are feedback from body and brain.
 Symptoms are not some nasty evil invader trying to make us suffer, they have reason for existing and that reason is to let us know that something is not right, something is blocked and out of balance.